pjbiggs/Massey203311/Week8/Week8.md

 ### Part B

 From Exercise 13, you worked with a method to generate a sequence logo from the sequences from the DADA2 tutorial.
 Unfortunately, due to its scale, this is not a dataset with a lot of sequence variation within it.
-To get to looking at a truer represenation of the 9 hypervariable regions within 16S rRNA, we need to use a reference fasta file such as _`rdp_train_set_14.fa`_.
+To get to looking at a truer representation of the 9 hypervariable regions within 16S rRNA, we need to use a reference fasta file such as _`rdp_train_set_14.fa`_.

 Your task is to generate a new fasta file of 50 sequences chosen at random, and search with the `msa` and `seqLogo` packages to find a region of ~100 - 150 bp in length that shows a high degree of sequence similarity and then variability.
 You should then also plot the same region with the `msa` package showing the alignment and the sequence logo, describing what you observe in the figure legend.